-Evolution of human running (papers that explicitly discuss running in extinct hominins)
+Evolution of human running (papers that explicitly discuss the evolution of running in humans and hominins)

 Start here!
-This paper, written by the world expert on the evolution of human endurance biology (who is also on my dissertation committee and provided the general framework for my dissertation project), is geared towards exercise science professionals who may lack a background in evolutionary biology.
+This paper is geared towards exercise science professionals who may lack a background in evolutionary biology.

 Outlines the argument for running as an adaptive feature of genus Homo (that is, produced by natural selection).